shazz/shazz.github.io/content/blog/antiviruses/xtermine/xtermine.md

 | Detect a malware when Xtermine is not running       |  0/2     |
 | **Total**                                           |  10/24   |

-In conclusion, Xtermine is a good antivirus that can detect the OLI virus while it is in memory.
-You can even add libraries from other antiviruses!
+In conclusion, Xtermine is a good antivirus, user friendly, that has good detection capabilities (good but undocumetned heuristics and usage of `rwabs`).
+And icing on the cake, in addition to your own bootsectors, you can even add libraries from other well known antiviruses!

+Nevertheless, the lack of support for Link viruses and memory check are a miss.